 One of the biggest sources of stress at work is the sheer volume of emails people receive.
 So, before you start writing an email, ask yourself: “Is this really necessary?”

 In this context, you should use the telephone or instant messaging to deal with questions likely to be the subject of back discussions.
 Use a communications planning tool and identify the best channels for different types of messages.

 Whenever possible, give the bad news in person.
 It helps you communicate with empathy, compassion and understanding and redeem yourself if your message has been wrongly taken.

 Make good use of objects

-A newspaper title has two functions: it captures your attention and summarizes the article so you can decide whether to read it or not.
-The subject of your e-mail message should do the same thing.
+A newspaper headline does two things: it grabs your attention and summarizes the article so you can decide whether to read it or not.
+Your email subject line should do the same.

-An object Empty is more likely to be overlooked or rejected as spam.
-So always use a few well-chosen words to tell the recipient the contents of the email.
+An object empty space is more likely to be overlooked or rejected as “spam”.
+So always use a few well-chosen words to tell the recipient what the email is about.

-You may want to include the date in the subject if your message is part of a series of regular emails, such as a weekly project report.
-For a message that requires a response, you can also include a call to action, such as "Please before November 7."
+You might want to include the date in the subject line if your message is part of a regular email series, such as a weekly project report.
+For a message that requires a response, you can also include a call to action, such as "Please by November 7."

-A well-written subject line, such as the one below, provides the most important information without the recipient even having to open the email.
-This serves as an invitation that reminds recipients of your meeting each time they visit their inbox.
+A well-written subject line, like the one below, provides the most important information without the recipient even having to open the email.
+This serves as a prompt that reminds recipients of your meeting whenever they check their inbox.